Regulations of VinAgora International Wine Competition

 IV.
 Awarding of prizes

-- In the category of wines recognized by the 21st VinAgora Diploma of Honor, the following medals are awarded: Great Gold Medal (at least 92 points), Gold Medal (at least 88 points), Silver Medal (at least 84 points)
+- In the category of wines recognized by the VinAgora Diploma of Honor, the following medals are awarded: grand gold medal (at least 93 points), gold medal (at least 89 points), silver medal (at least 85 points)

 - The number of medals handed out may not exceed 30 % of the number of wines per category.
-Should it be more, however, the Presidency of the Wine Competition will raise the point limits in proportion to the portion in excess of 30%.
+Should it be more, however, the presidency of the wine competition will raise the point limits in proportion to the part exceeding 30%.
 (For fraction numbers the relevant score will be determined according to the principles of rounding.)

-The best wine in each main category (with at least 10 samples) is awarded the CHAMPION title by the judges of the Wine Competition via voting from 5-5 wines that have reached the highest points and at least Gold Medal in their category.
+- Champion Prize: The best wine in each main category (with at least 10 samples) is awarded the Champion title by the judges of the Wine Competition via parallel re-tasting of the 5 wines that have reached the highest points and at least gold medal in their category.
+In the still white, rosé and red categories, only a dry wine can win the Champion award, while in the sparkling category only a product made by the traditional method with under 12 g/l of sugar.
+In the category of botrytized wines, the minimum alcohol content must be 8% v/v.

-- The organizer of VinAgora reserves the right to give special awards besides the ones listed above.
+- The organizer of VinAgora reserves the right to give special prizes besides the ones listed above.
+However, special awards may not increase the share of award-winning wines beyond 30%.

-- The organizer, Hungarian Viti- and Viniculture Nonprofit Ltd., reserves the right to compare and determine the quality of the wine available commercially with the quality of the identical wine submitted to the competition.
+- The organizer, Hungarian Viti- and Viniculture Nonprofit Ltd, reserves the right to compare and double-check the quality of the wine available commercially with the quality of the identical wine submitted to the competition.

-- The organizer of the wine competition enables the winners of medals and of the CHAMPION title to state the title on the bottle (on an additional "macaron" sticker or printed on the label) based on special regulations.
+- The organizer of the wine competition enables the winners of medals and of the Champion prize to state the award on the bottle (on an additional "macaron" sticker, or printed on the label) based on special regulations.
 Unauthorised use of references or logos will result in exclusion from future competitions.

 Classification of wines